-As one of the few Russian immigration lawyers in Los Angeles who are dealing with immigration problems of Russian and Russian speaking immigrants, Russian and Russian speaking students, Russian and Russian speaking J-1 exchange visitors, Russian and Russian speaking fiancées and wives of American men, Russian and Russian speaking asylum applicants and Russian / Russian speaking immigrants in immigration court proceedings or detained in immigration jails, Dmitry Paniotto is familiar with common immigration problems facing the Russian /Russian speaking persons from all countries of former Soviet Union including Russia, Ukraine, Armenia, Uzbekistan and other countries.
+As one of the few Russian immigration lawyers in Los Angeles who are dealing with immigration problems of Russian and Russian speaking immigrants, Russian and Russian speaking students, Russian and Russian speaking J-1 exchange visitors, Russian and Russian speaking fiancées, and wives of American men, Russian and Russian speaking asylum applicants and Russian / Russian speaking immigrants in immigration court proceedings or detained in immigration jails, Dmitry Paniotto is familiar with common immigration problems facing the Russian /Russian speaking persons from all countries of former the Soviet Union including Russia, Ukraine, Armenia, Uzbekistan, and other countries.

 Also, the immigration problems for people from Uzbekistan, for example, may differ from problems for people from Russia and Armenia and have to be dealt with in a different way.
-Russian / Russian speaking students in the U.S. may face a different set of problems from Russian wives of American husbands and also have to be given special treatment.
-Russian / Russian speaking persons who entered with a visa have different needs from Russian/ Russian speaking persons who are detained in deportation centers or are in deportation proceedings.
+Russian / Russian-speaking students in the U.S. may face a different set of problems from Russian wives of American husbands and also have to be given special treatment.
+Russian / Russian-speaking persons who entered with a visa have different needs from Russian/Russian-speaking persons who are detained in deportation centers or are in deportation proceedings.

 Russian Immigration lawyer in Los Angeles Dmitry Paniotto understands these differences and has an individual approach to each separate immigration problem of our clients.
 The following discussion will focus on what immigration assistance each different group of Russian/ Russian speaking immigrants/visa holders may need:

-If you already have a greencard and are a permanent resident of the U.S. but you had problems with the law, you may be deported from the United States.
-There is a long list of criminal offenses leading to deporation - the most common of those offenses are domestic violence/ violence against spouse or child, sexual abuse of a minor, drug use and trafficking, major fraud, theft, robbery, bank fraud, credit card fraud, welfare fraud , medicare/medical fraud, insurance fraud, gang-related crimes, and other crimes.
-Usually, if you were accused of crime leading to deportation/removal, you will be placed under "immigration hold" (which means you can not be bailed out of jail).
+If you already have a green card and are a permanent resident of the U.S. but you had problems with the law, you may be deported from the United States.
+There is a long list of criminal offenses leading to deportation – the most common of those offenses are domestic violence/ violence against spouse or child, sexual abuse of a minor, drug use and trafficking, major fraud, theft, robbery, bank fraud, credit card fraud, welfare fraud, medicare/medical fraud, insurance fraud, gang-related crimes, and other crimes.
+Usually, if you were accused of a crime leading to deportation/removal, you will be placed under “immigration hold” (which means you can not be bailed out of jail).
 This normally happens to undocumented immigrants, but permanent residents can be subject to immigration hold too.
-It is very important to hire a qualified criminal defense attorney who is familiar with immigration consequences of pleading guilty to certain charges to avoid pleading guilty to a deportable offense in exchange for empty promises of short jail terms by the prosecutors.
+It is very important to hire a qualified criminal defense attorney who is familiar with the immigration consequences of pleading guilty to certain charges to avoid pleading guilty to a deportable offense in exchange for empty promises of short jail terms by the prosecutors.
 Unfortunately, very few criminal defense attorneys and even fewer public defenders are familiar with immigration law.
-Public defenders are not financially motivated to vigorously defend defendant's interests and are unwilling to go to trial - its much easier for them to just plead you out without regard to the deportation consequences for you.
+Public defenders are not financially motivated to vigorously defend the defendant’s interests and are unwilling to go to trial – it’s much easier for them to just plead you out without regard to the deportation consequences for you.

-According to the State department reports on Belarus, president Lukashenko and his government have turned that country into a country where civil rights of its citizens have been suppressed to the extent that Belarus was blacklisted by Human rights organizations and the State department itself as an authoritarian regime.
-As a result, asylum applicants from Belarus may have better chances to win asylum case based on fear of returning to Belarus for political reasons.
+According to the State Department reports on Belarus, president Lukashenko and his government have turned that country into a country where civil rights of its citizens have been suppressed to the extent that Belarus was blacklisted by Human rights organizations and the State department itself as an authoritarian regime.
+As a result, asylum applicants from Belarus may have better chances to win asylum cases based on fear of returning to Belarus for political reasons.

-Aside from political asylum , Russian citizens being sponsored by American companies may be able to apply for labor certification to obtain permanent residency in the U.S. and to apply for H1B or H2B work visas during the April to October season if the visas did not run out.
+Aside from political asylum, Russian citizens being sponsored by American companies may be able to apply for labor certification to obtain permanent residency in the U.S. and to apply for H1B or H2B work visas during the April to October season if the visas did not run out.

 For the newcomers: